RunestoneInteractive/thinkcspy/_sources/Debugging/intro-HowtobeaSuccessfulProgrammer.rst

 People often use a combination of prose and Python
 (or whatever programming language you are using).
 The combination is called *pseudo-code*.
-If you are having a lot of trouble still with syntax, and worrying about that distracting you from getting the main idea sequence, then do not be afraid to start with mostly prose in a meaningful sequence, and later refine it.
+If you are having a lot of trouble still with Python syntax, and worrying about that distracting you from getting the main idea sequence, then do not be afraid to start with mostly prose in a meaningful sequence, and later refine it.
 A logical sequence is one of the most important things to get clear!